zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

 ---
-description: Using secrets across your ZenML pipeline
+description: Using secrets across your ZenML pipeline.
 ---

 Most projects involving either cloud infrastructure or of a certain complexity will involve secrets of some kind.
-ZenML provides you a Secret Manager as stack component to help manage and use these secrets for your pipeline runs.
+ZenML provides you a Secrets Manager as stack component to help manage and use these secrets for your pipeline runs.

 {% hint style="warning" %}